ahmed19940121/universal-personas/framework/llm-knowledge-spine.md

 - [ ] Are claims about behaviour grounded or invented? *("Research shows…" with no citation is a hallucination tell.)*

 ---
+- Avoid marketing language, demographic stereotypes, and "persona theatre"
+- When disposition and current task disagree, code to disposition, not task
+- Domain experts using AI in their field are usually Builders (Benedict), not Steadies
+---
 ### Licensing and attribution
 Published under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 You can adapt, remix, and build on this freely with attribution.